CivicActions/guidebook/practice-areas/project-management/pm-role.md

 # The Project Manager Role

-Project Managers envelop the unique opportunity to hold a project on task and budget - which is paramount - yet also to include accessibility best practices at every stage; be a role model for effective communication; support and enable innovation; and also remove impediments so that the best development, serving all users, is delivered.
+Project Managers envelop the unique opportunity to hold a project on task and budget - which is paramount - yet also to include accessibility best practices at every stage; be a role model for effective communication; support and enable innovation; and also remove impediments so that our development benefits the public.

 ## The difference between the Project Management and ScrumMaster roles